-18.2.1 As MASS capability becomes more prolific at sea, and also as they grow in size and complexity, they will be subject to the same risks as their manned counterparts.
+21.2.1 As MASS capability becomes more prolific at sea, and also as they grow in size and complexity, they will be subject to the same risks as their manned counterparts.
 The outcome of these risks may require the MASS to be subject to either Salvage or Towage.
-It is assessed that the existing body of law is, in principle, fit for purpose when applied to MASS.
+It is assessed that the existing body of law is applicable to MASS.

-18.3 MASS SALVAGE
+21.3 MASS SALVAGE